Here’s When You Should Use Cooking Spray (and When You Shouldn’t)

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 A quick spritz of cooking spray magically keeps food from sticking to a pan.
 But it’s not good for every situation.
 Sometimes, you’re better off using nonstick spray alternatives like butter, shortening, oil, or lard.
 We break down when to use it, and when not to.
-Here are 20 genius ways to use cooking spray that go way beyond the kitchen.

 Works well: Low-fat, low-calorie cooking

 If you’re counting your calories, cooking spray is the way to go.
 A one-second spray contains about 7 calories and 1 gram of fat.
 By comparison, a tablespoon of butter and olive oil both contain over 100 calories and 12 to 14 grams of fat, respectively.
-This is the best cooking spray to use in your kitchen.

 Works well: Creating even, consistent coating